AdobeDocs/analytics-platform.en/help/data-ingestion/aepwebsdk.md

 - Add an identification object based on the Profile Core v2 field group.

-- Define ecid as primary identifier and email as identifier.
+- Define Experience Cloud ID as primary identifier and email as identifier.

 - Enable the schema for profile